GottusJ/linear-gradient-transiton/README.md

 ##### --third: The middle color of the gradient.

-To customize these variables, simply change the value to the desired color or angle.
+To customize these variables, simply change the value to the desired color gradient.

 ## Contributions